- In Your First Semester

 In Your First Semester

-If you are just starting at Brown and are interested in the health professions, attend the health careers meeting during orientation week as well as one of the information sessions offered during the year.
+If you are just starting at Brown and are interested in the health professions, attend the health careers presentation during orientation week as well as one of the information sessions offered during the year.
 These meetings will help you develop a plan for your pre-health/pre-medical course of study.
 We often recommend starting the chemistry sequence early, though this depends on your interests and academic goals.

 One major piece of advice applies to every student: Do not take more than two science courses in your first semester of study.
 You are new to Brown and have no way to gauge how you will perform in college-level science courses.
 Pace yourself well to be successful in your course work.
 Consult the list of recommended pre-health/pre-med courses and sample study plans to see which courses you will need to take and when.

 All students, regardless of their post-college aspirations, need to balance their time commitments carefully.
 Allow enough time to study for classes without cutting into your non-academic interests (and time for fun!) and vice versa.
 Many new students at Brown quickly recognize that college-level study requires a greater commitment of time and effort than high school study.
 Use your first year to learn how to study and manage your time effectively as a college student.
-Tutoring and Coaching workshops are available and can give you a great boost not only during your adaptation to college life but also later when you manage a progressively rich course and extracurricular schedule.
+A range of Tutoring and Coaching workshops, group and individual tutoring are available and can give you a great boost not only during your adaptation to college life but also later when you manage a progressively rich and intensive course and co-curricular schedule.

 Applicants to medical and other health professions schools have to present evidence that they can succeed in a fast-paced, science-intensive curriculum.
 In addition, health profession schools value intellectual curiosity, breadth of study, and the potential to be an avid life-long learner.
 Admission committees will be interested in your overall academic record, your MCAT (or other) scores, and your letters of recommendation from faculty, mentors and supervisors.